-This is my take on a classic Greek Spanakopita.
-I have left out the egg and used only the Mediterranean Delicacies Danish Feta which is creamy and delicious.
-I use olive oil instead of melted butter to brush down the phyllo and it works just as well.
+These zesty spinach and feta pies are my take on a classic Greek Spanakopita.
+I have left out the egg and used only creamy feta and I’ve used olive oil instead of melted butter to brush down the phyllo and it works just as well.
 You could use melted butter instead.
 I also add lemon zest and juice and find it adds a lovely zing which wakes these up a bit.

 *Cooks notes – If you have difficulties you can see a detailed diagram of how it is done here (scroll down to the bottom)